camillarees/camillarees/README.md

 ## Hi! 👋

-I'm Camilla, a people-centered full-stack Javascript developer with a mission to educate and engage communities to act for the public good through technology.
-Throughout my career, I have witnessed an immense positive impact on societal ecosystems when we improve the ways we connect good people with the right resources and opportunities.
-Making life better for others is one of my guiding principles.
+I'm Camilla.
+I'm a...

+💫 Collaborative, people-centered front-end designer and engineer making functional art with code.

+👩🏻‍💻 Career pivoter with a B.S in Family Studies and 9 years of experience in nonprofit program and marketing management, content creation, photography, and social work.

+My Guiding Principles:
+🤍 Make life better for others
+🌿 Never stop learning

 ## 📫 Connect with me:
 <p align="left">